csulbying/web-app-dev/02-web-introduction/css-introduction.md

 # CSS Introduction

 CSS is an abbreviation of Cascading Style Sheet.
 Because HTML document has a tree structure, some styles are applied top-down in a cascading way.
 Cascading also means a later style overrides previous styles.
 As creating HTML documents, you should have a style design first before create styles.

+This is based on the [Flexbox Youtube video](https://www.youtube.com/playlist?list=PL55RiY5tL51rv_vo3TM3Byu71RYchX_l_).

 ## 1 CSS Syntax